How To Look At A House

 A fresh coat of paint and tidy landscaping can make a 1990s home look younger than it’s age.
 The exterior style of the era is not much different from newer homes, and they typically lag only slightly behind the millennial design trends in floor plans, interior finishes and amenities.

 But a 1990s house rides the crest of the first wave of major component replacements.
 A shingle roof lasts 17 to 24 years, an HVAC system is good for about 15 to 20 years, and a water heater departs in around the same time frame.
-When you consider that you are looking at a 20 year old house, plus or minus a few years, this means the home is likely ready—or overdue—for multiple big-ticket repairs.
+When you consider that you are looking at a 20-plus year old house, this means the home is likely ready—or overdue—for multiple big-ticket repairs.
 If they are not already changed out by the seller, you should expect at least one of them to drain your checkbook soon after closing.
 See our blog posts Should I buy a house with an old roof? and What is the average lifespan of an air conditioner? and What is the average lifespan of a water heater? for more on this.

 The energy code requirements for insulated windows, higher R-rated insulation in the walls and ceilings, and a tighter building envelope did not begin until after 2000, so these homes will be less energy efficient than newer ones.
 Kitchen and laundry appliances may still be functional, but look dated, if not yet replaced.